A Brief History of Yule

 -Sit with the darkness for as long as you can.
 Notice what you notice when the lights are off, what senses are heightened.
 What does your energetic body feel like in the dark?
 When you turn the lights on, what’s the first thing you see?
 What patterns dance in front of your newly-opened eyes?

 -Connect with your angels!
 Outside of religious iconography, Angels are luminous spirit beings of unconditional love.
-Author Yamile Yemoonyah wisely writes: "In the beginning of my spiritual explorations, I always skipped angels, because they only seemed connected to Christianity...
+In The Seven Types of Spirit Guide author Yamile Yemoonyah wisely writes: "In the beginning of my spiritual explorations, I always skipped angels, because they only seemed connected to Christianity...
 I also didn't like how they were almost always portrayed as European-ancestored blond, blue-eyed females in white gowns...
 Just like other types of spirit guide, angels are non-denominational and help people of all religions and spiritual lineages.
 They're high-vibrational beings who exude pure love.
 There's no other type of spirit guide that carries that kind of peaceful energy."
-Since the collective invokes their image so much this time of year in the form of tree-toppers and Nativity scenes (and of course the iconic Christmas episode of My So-Called Life, "So-Called Angels"), it’s a perfect opportunity to reach out.
+Since the collective invokes these light-beings so much this time of year, it’s a perfect opportunity to reach out.
 Thinning veils aren’t just for shadow work.
 Go get yourself some divine validation.

 -Build a gingerbread house for your ancestors to come home to for the holidays.
 Add their favorite candies and sweets (I like to include mini bottles of beloved liquor) and make sure they know they have a space in your home.